GeekinG about Data with Roche’s AnGeli MoEller

 Angeli Moeller: I mean, you’ve got, I’ve got all the information at a genetic level.
 Then I’ve got all the transcriptome information, then I’ve got all the proteome information.
 Then I’ve got every single post-translational modification on top of that proteome, I’ve lost your whole audience now, it’s hard.
 That’s why I went to use these tools in the first place, because, at that level, every cell is extremely unique.
 Never mind every human individual.

 Harry Glorikian: Yeah, no. I remember when we were at Applied Biosystems.
 Okay.
 We’re going to do the genome.
-Oka,, I was like, all right, chemistry, we can do that.
+Oka, I was like, all right, chemistry, we can do that.
 Like, that’s not a problem.
 Right.
 And then somebody said to me, and our next thing is, we’re going to do the proteome.
 And like, we’re going to do what, like.
 I went to my wife.
-I’m like, I think I should sell some stock, because this is going to be really hard.
+I’m like, I think I should sell some stock because this is going to be really hard.
 Right.
 And look at how long it’s taken us to just start to scratch the surface of that whole, methylation and this and that, and trying to bring all that information together.
-It’s trivial.
+It’s not trivial.

 I still think there’s low-hanging fruit just on the genomic side.
 I mean, let alone everything else.
 I do believe like one of the next big areas is going to be spatial genomics, like basically immunohistochemistry, but looking at it from a, which cells are lighting up and how much gene expression and what’s going on in that space and being look at it relative to other cells.
 I mean, for me, that’s just molecular immunohistochemistry.